Re-live old memories and create new ones.

 This information is typically shared in your Class Reunion emails.
 If you are not receiving your emails, we might not have current contact information for you.
 Update your information through our secure Address Update form or email our Contact Centre.

 Tip: Group Bookings are often released about 5-6 weeks before Homecoming if the rooms haven’t been booked.
 If you checked during the summer and were unable to find availability, it’s possible that more space at the key downtown hotels will open up closer to the homecoming date.

-Downtown Kingston boasts a number of gourmet and causal dining options.
+Downtown Kingston boasts a number of gourmet and casual dining options.
 Take advantage of the many patios while the weather still cooperates, or take a side trip to Prince Edward County and explore Canada’s hottest growing wine region.

-On both Saturday and Sunday morning of Homecoming weekend, anytime between 9:30-11:30 AM, you can come to Leonard Hall for a delicious "all-you-care-to-eat" brunch at Leonard Cafeteria along with current students.
+On both Saturday and Sunday morning of Homecoming weekend, anytime between 9:30-11:30 am, you can come to Leonard Hall for a delicious "all-you-care-to-eat" brunch at Leonard Cafeteria along with current students.
 Just $10 at the door.
 No need to buy tickets in advance.

-Parking is free in all on-campus lots on weekends and after 5:00pm on weekdays.
+Parking is free in all on-campus lots on weekends and after 5 pm on weekdays.